 The Iron Mining Association of Minnesota's (IMA) mission is to promote an iron ore industry that will provide long-term growth and prosperity for all stakeholders through profitability in a competitive, global market.

 The membership is made up of the 11 iron ore mines in northeast Minnesota that are capable of producing over 40 million tons of taconite annually from Minnesota’s iron ore deposits.
 The trade association also is made up of more than 150 vendors that supply products and services to the mining industry.
-The companies that operate the mines include ArcelorMittal, Cliffs Natural Resources, ERP Iron Ore LLC, Steel Dynamics and U.S. Steel.
+The companies that operate the mines include ArcelorMittal, Cleveland-Cliffs Inc., ERP Iron Ore LLC, Steel Dynamics and U.S. Steel.

 During normal economic conditions, Minnesota's iron mines directly contribute $1.9 billion to the economy of Minnesota every year in the form of purchases, wages and benefits, taxes, and royalties.
 Subsequent business impact induced as the result of iron mining is responsible for more than an additional $1.1 billion—making the total economic impact $3.0 billion on the state and region’s economy.
 The mines directly employ approximately 4,400 men and women, with more than 11,000 others employed by vendors.